-People end up with debt sometimes because they didn’t fully understand their debt obligations.
+People end up with debt sometimes because they don’t fully understand basic personal finance principles.
 Take the time to learn about financial products and what your responsibilities are.
 Also, take time to make sure that you’ve got the right credit product for your needs.

 Speak with a trained credit counsellor today!